Jellehegeraat/WinampRadio/README.md

 * If u have added a Radiostation.

-* Change the number on line 58 to
+* Change the number on line 58 to.
+	* If u added 1 radiostation u need to add 1.
+	* If u added 2 radiostations u need to add 2.

+* change the number on line 61 to.
 	* If u added 1 radiostation u need to add 1.
 	* If u added 2 radiostations u need to add 2.
 ## Built With

 * [Node.js](https://nodejs.org/en/)